 The first thing you should know about enjoying a beverage is that presentation plays a crucial role in how the drink tastes.
 There are plenty of studies out there that prove presentation helps dictate taste, and you’ve undoubtedly experienced it first-hand before.
 Anytime you go to the restaurant, the meal isn’t just plopped onto the plate in any-which-way.
 It’s carefully arranged and organized that better represents a high-quality and tasteful meal.
 Just as ceramic does for coffee.

 While the perceived taste quality is important, there’s also an objective improvement as well.
 For flavor, ceramic is the best choice.
-Because ceramic is neutral, it neither absorbs nor imparts flavors, leaving coffee to taste just as it should.
+So, why does coffee taste better out of a ceramic mug?
+Because ceramic is a solid and neutral material, it neither absorbs nor imparts flavors, leaving coffee to taste just as it should.
 Our sense of taste is complicated, to say the least.
 For one thing, you can’t simply narrow down taste properties with only sweet, sour, salty and bitter.
 Much of what we consider flavor is really smell – so with its neutral characteristics, ceramic really is the best choice.

 Other types of mug materials

 There’s plenty of other types of mug materials, but why don’t they make coffee taste as good as ceramic?
 Let’s explore a few of the different types of mugs and what they’re made of.

 Plastic may seem like a good choice because of its light weight and convenience, however, overtime the material will actually absorb odors and flavors, causing your coffee to taste bad.
 It probably isn’t a big deal if you only drink one type of liquid from your plastic mug, however, even different types of coffee can be absorbed by the porous plastic and over time, make your beverages taste bad.